Table of contents

 Visit Heroes' Square: A Testament to Hungarian History

-Dominating Heroes' Square is the Millennium Monument, a towering column topped with a statue of Archangel Gabriel holding the Hungarian Holy Crown.
+One dominant statue in Heroes' square is the Millennium Monument which consists of a column topped with a statue of archangel Gabriel who bears the Hungarian Holy Crown.
 At its base are statues representing the seven chieftains who led the Magyar tribes to what would become Hungary in 895 AD.
-These imposing figures stand as guardians of Hungarian heritage, their expressions stern and resolute.

 Statue of the Archangel Gabriel at the top of the Millennium Monument.Statue of the Archangel Gabriel at the top of the Millennium Monument.

 Flanking either side of the square are two semi-circular colonnades, each lined with statues of notable historical figures such as King Stephen I, who founded Hungary in 1000 AD, and Lajos Kossuth, a leader during the 1848 revolution against Habsburg rule.
-These statues not only celebrate Hungary's rich past but also inspire pride and patriotism among visitors.
+These statues not only bear witness to Hungary's great history, but also inspire pride and patriotism in visitors.

 Where to Stay in Budapest